wildfly8/fin-mktdata-MEAN/README.md

 # mktdata-node
-A MEAN-stack microservice app to subscribe Coinbase Pro and Finnhub cryptocurrencies realtime ticks via websocket and display in a webpage dashboard console.
+A MEAN-stack microservice app to subscribe Coinbase Pro cryptocurrencies and Finnhub stocks realtime ticks via websocket and display in a webpage dashboard console.